 Weekly, 12:00-1:00 p.m.: The Harbor Springs Study Group meets in the Harbor Springs area, Northern MI.
 Contact Mary Adams at 231.838.8181 for further information.
 The group is currently studying The Philosophy of Spiritual Activity - A Philosophy of Freedom.
 The group also shares seasonal festivals together.

 Alternate Fridays, 7:30-9:00 p.m

 The Rudolf Steiner Study Circle of Ann Arbor – Study of Steiner’s Thought.
 All who are familiar with Steiner’s basic ideas are invited to read and discuss Rudolf Steiner’s works.
-We are reading the lecture series The Gospel of St. John by Rudolf Steiner.
-Contact John Bowditch 734.944.4903 or email for more information.
+We are currently reading Esoteric Development, a compilation of ten of Rudolf Steiner's lectures and essays on that topic.
+Contact John Bowditch 734.944.4903 for more information.
 The study group meets at the Rudolf Steiner House unless otherwise announced.

 Alternate Saturdays (by consensus), 7:30-9:00 p.m.
 The Detroit Branch Study Group reads books and lectures by Rudolf Steiner.
 Contact Susann or Bart Eddy 248.945.9039 for information regarding current reading and location.

 Monthly: School for Spiritual Science.
 Members of the School meet regularly for class lessons.
 Blue cards required.
 Contact Douglas Miller 810.659.2204 or Quentin McMullen 734.761.8080 for more information.